HideakiTouhara/Poi/README.md

 func tinderCard(_ tinderCard: TinderCardView, viewForCardAt index: Int) -> UIView
 ```

+### TinderCardViewDelegate method

-When did swipe, this method called
+When did swipe, this method is called

 ```
 func tinderCard(_ tinderCard: TinderCardView, didSwipeCardAt: Int, in direction: SwipeDirection)
 ```

-When last card was swiped, this method called
+When last card was swiped, this method is called

 ```
 func tinderCard(_ tinderCard: TinderCardView, runOutOfCardAt: Int, in direction: SwipeDirection)